-Finally, the movants argue that the Court should vacate its prior rulings under Rule 59(e) or the omnibus clause of Rule 60(b)(6) to prevent a manifest injustice.
-According to the movants, the Court's rulings effect a manifest injustice because they prevent the movants' claims from being heard on the merits.
+Finally, the movants argue that the Court should vacate its prior rulings under Rule 59(e) or the omnibus clause of Rule 60(b)(6) based on the equities of the case.
+Specifically, the movants argue that they provided the required information shortly after the Court dismissed their claims, that the prejudice to the defendants is small, and that the law favors adjudication on the merits.